Rafostar/cec-controller/README.md

 increaseVolume(3); // Increase volume 3 times
 ```

-Additional pre-made scripts can be found inside "test" folder.
+Additional pre-made runnable scripts can be found inside "test" folder.

 ## Donation
 If you like my work please support it by buying me a cup of coffee :-)